← All Glossary Terms

 • More flexible and scalable

 Go Fig uses ELT patterns to leverage modern cloud infrastructure.
+You can see how this works in practice with Go Fig’s visual workflow builder.

 ETL Tools Landscape